LayerCollapse: Adaptive compression of neural networks: Experiments

-\\ \textbf{Discussion.} Table \ref{tab:compression} illustrates that LayerCollapse achieves a substantial reduction in model size—up to 74\% in VGG11—and computational demands with minimal accuracy degradation.
+\textbf{Results.} Table \ref{tab:compression_imagenet} illustrates that LayerCollapse achieves a substantial reduction in model size-up to $74\%$ in VGG11—with minimal accuracy degradation.
 Notably, models with heavier classification heads, such as VGG, can benefit significantly from our method.
-ViT models, the T/16 and B/16 variants, get an increase in accuracy with the first layer collapse.
-This can be attributed to an increase of generalization in simpler models.
-In ViT T/16, S/16, and B/16 we get roughly 5 percent reduction in model size per LayerCollapse.
-In all ViT variants we get a consistent reduction of over 10\% in size and complexity with less than a 1\% accuracy loss.
+In all ViT variants we get a consistent reduction of over $10\%$ in size and complexity with less than a 1\% accuracy loss.
 In the Mixer architecture, 2 types of MLP layers known as MLP-token and MLP Channels exist.
 MLP-Channel has a significantly bigger size.
 We found that MLP-tokens can be collapsed in about an epoch of computation whilst MLP-channels require more effort.
 In the Mixer experiment, we collapsed the layers in pairs to ensure MLP-Channels are affected.
-In the Mixer architecture we get 14\% reduction in size with less than a 1\% accuracy degradation.
-Notice that the Mixer architecture is the only one that gets a linear reduction in MAC operations with each pair collapsed.
-We used the idea first introduced in Knowledge Distillation to enhance the performance of our finetuning procedure.
-Using the KL-Divergence loss, we speedup the gradient flow and increase the convergence speed.
+In the Mixer architecture we get $14\%$ reduction in size with less than a $1\%$ accuracy degradation.